 Some mattress companies have a removal program where they take away your old mattress upon delivering your new mattress.
 Check what happens to the old mattress in such cases.
 Does the company have a dedicated recycling and safe disposal protocol, or will it just end up in local landfill?

 If you need to dispose of a mattress yourself, contact your local recycling depot or waste management department for advice.
-They should be able to tell you where best to take your old mattress, or if you can request pick-up for safe disposal.
+They may offer pick-up for safe disposal or can tell you where to take your old mattress yourself.